 I have tested several different methods for coming off of keto, below is a method that I have found to be most effective:

-Convert some of your fat consumption over to protein consumption and follow this for 1-2 weeks.
+Convert some of your fat intake over to protein intake and follow for 1-2 weeks.
 This could look something like:

 Keto: 70% Fat, 25% Protein, 5% Carb

-*It is important to note that you can either keep your calories the same or you can allow yourself to fall into a caloric deficit to provide additional support with keeping the weight off.
+*It is important to note that you can either keep your calories the same or you can restrict calories to provide additional support with keeping the weight off.

 After protein has been increased, convert more fat to carbs and follow for an additional 1-2 weeks.
 This could look something like:

-At this point, I would recommend not going much lower on fat since it is so crucial to many functions in the body.
+At this point, I would recommend not going much lower on fat since it is so important to get enough fat in for good health.
 For this reason, I would then convert more protein over to carbs.
 This could look something like:

-At this point you would want to decide how high you are trying to get your carbs up.
+At this point you would want to decide how high you want your carbs to be.
+Personally, I think the best approach would be to maintain a low carb lifestyle by keeping carbs around 100g to 150g per day.
 If you are trying to go much higher, you may need to lower fat more but this is not something I would personally recommend.

-Self-experiment with different macronutrient ratios so you can see what works best for you.
+Self-experiment with different macronutrient ratios to see what works best for you.

 During the transition period, try to get a lot of your fat from sources rich in MCTs.

-By no means is this an end all be all approach for coming off keto but the point is to give you guys a concept for the transition.
+By no means is this an end all be all approach for coming off keto.
+The point is to give you a concept for transitioning out of keto.
 Slowly reintroduce carbohydrates by balancing out your other macronutrients to give your body the opportunity to adjust to this new way of eating.